Assistants Certification Exam

 After you take the exam, your score will automatically be sent to ASHA for review and you will be notified of your results.
 If you didn't receive a passing score of 162 or higher, you will be eligible to retest up to two more times within one year of your initial approval to test.
-You may take the exam again by scheduling a retest date and by paying the retest fee.
+You may take the exam again by by paying the retest fee and scheduling a retest date.

 Applicants may take the exam no more than three times within one year.
 If you don’t receive a passing score within one year, your application will be closed.
 If you wish to reapply for assistants certification, you may do so by submitting a new application under the assistant certification standards in effect at the time.

 Audiology Assistant Exam Blueprint [PDF] was developed through a research-based practice analysis by audiology assistants, audiologists, and educators to ensure that the certification reflects emerging data, applied knowledge, and best practices.
 The